rafalp/Misago/README.md

 This is free software, and you are welcome to redistribute it under certain conditions.

-For complete license, see LICENSE.tx
+For complete license, see LICENSE.txt